Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 11th in MLB with a collective 9.0 strikeouts per nine innings.

-- The Padres have the fourth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Padres' 3.83 team ERA ranks fourth across all MLB pitching staffs.

-- The Padres give up the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Padres give up the sixth-fewest home runs in baseball (155 total, 1.1 per game).

-- The lefty's last time out came on Sunday against the San Francisco Giants, when he threw six scoreless innings while giving up three hits.
+- In his last appearance on Sunday against the San Francisco Giants, the righty threw six scoreless innings while surrendering three hits.

+- In 22 games this season, the 33-year-old has put up a 3.49 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .252 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.